 You will start your initial communications training with a five month course at Linton Military Camp.
 On this course you will learn to operate a broad range of radio and communications equipment, whilst gaining an understanding of computer and networking systems.
 This primary course is the building block of comradeship within the Royal New Zealand Corps of Signals.

 Communication Systems Operator and Operational Support and Information Specialist Junior Course

-This five week course conducted at Linton Military Camp will teach you the requirements to operate all communications access node (CAN) bearer systems and provide first line operational support within a command post environment.
-You will receive instruction on advanced combat net radio systems, construction of antenna systems, wide band satellite systems, army security systems, command post operations and information assurance.
+This five week course conducted at Linton Military Camp will teach you the requirements to operate all Communications Access Nodes (CANs) and their RF suites, including Satellite and Cellular systems.
+You will also learn first line operational support within a Command Post environment.
+You will receive instruction on advanced combat radios, construction of HF, VHF and UHF antennas, wide band satellite systems, communication security processes, Command Post operations and information assurance.

 Communication Systems Operator Intermediate Course

-This one month course conducted at Linton Military Camp will teach you the requirements to operate as a detachment member or as an independent deployed signaller.
-You will be taught basic electrical principles, planning and designing long range radio communications, advanced radio operations and establishing multichannel satellite links
+This four week course conducted at Linton Military Camp will teach you the requirements to operate as a Detachment member or as an independent deployed Signaller.
+You will be taught basic electrical principles, planning and designing long range radio communications, advanced radio operations and managing multichannel satellite links.

 Trade Promotion Courses

-In addition to the above training you will receive a combination of Extramural study and on the job training.
-Adding to your professional development, you will attend a number of NZ Army command courses to enable you to develop your leadership and command strategy thinking processes.
-All of this training combines to make for a diverse and challenging learning environment within the NZ Army.
+Your Communication Systems Operator trade training will include some civilian IT Industry qualifications.
+Adding to your professional development, you will attend a number of NZ Army command courses to enable you to develop your leadership.
+These will combine to make for a diverse and challenging learning environment within the NZ Army.

 Salary and benefits